FEMA Fire Management Assistance Declaration – Oklahoma Simpson Fire, Oklahoma Fmag

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the Rosebud Sioux Tribe to supplement tribal recovery efforts in the areas affected by severe winter storms and snowstorms from December 12-25, 2022.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Mississippi to supplement state, tribal and local recovery efforts in areas affected by severe storm, straight-line winds, and tornadoes from March 24-25, 2023.
+The following areas have been approved for assistance:

 Public Assistance: